 Faces of Cuboid

-The top face ABCD and bottom face EFGH form a pair of opposite faces.
+The top face ABCD and the bottom face EFGH form a pair of opposite faces.
 Similarly, ABFE, DCGH, and DAEH, CBFG are pairs of opposite faces.
 Any two faces other than the opposite faces are called adjacent faces.

 Consider a face ABCD, the adjacent face to this are ABFE, BCGF, CDHG, and ADHE.